centrifugal/helm-charts/charts/centrifugo/README.md

 ## Upgrading

+### v10 -> v11

+Major bump to 11.0.0 caused by breaking change in horizontal pod autoscaling configuration.
+See changes in https://github.com/centrifugal/helm-charts/pull/64 for more details.
+TLDR: cpu scaling should be explicitly enabled now, cpu and memory configuration moved to nested object, both now have `enabled` flags for granular configuraion.

 ### v9 -> v10

 In v10 we are using Centrifugo v5 as base appVersion.
 See [Centrifugo v5.0.0 release notes](https://github.com/centrifugal/centrifugo/releases/tag/v5.0.0).